ankkona/Vrinda-Store-Data-Analysis/README.md

 - Who purchased more - Men or Women?

--What are different order status in 2022?
+- What are different order status in 2022?

--List top 10 states contributingto the sales?
+- List top 10 states contributingto the sales?

--Relation between age and gender based on number of orders.
+- Relation between age and gender based on number of orders.

--Which Channel is contributing maximum to the sales?
+- Which Channel is contributing maximum to the sales?

--Highest selling category?
+- Highest selling category?

--Percentage of Total Orders delivered
+- Percentage of Total Orders delivered

+# 🛠 Tools Used
+- MS Excel
+- Pivot Tables
+- Pivot Charts
+- Power Query
+- Slicers & Timelines

+# ✅ Key Insights
+- Women customers contribute more to total sales
+- Maharashtra, Karnataka, and Uttar Pradesh are top-performing states
+- Adult age group (30–49 years) makes the highest number of purchases

+# 📌 Conclusion
+This dashboard helps Vrinda Store understand customer behavior and improve marketing strategies for future growth.